-I was delighted to host a Q&A with Ofsted's National Director Sean Harford this week at BESA (British Educational Supplier's Association), to explore the new Inspection Framework for England that comes into effect from September.
+I was delighted to host a Q&A with Ofsted's National Director Sean Harford this week at BESA (British Educational Supplier's Association), to explore the new Inspection Framework for England which comes into effect from September.

 The slides from the day can be accessed here, and I'll add the recording of the day too once available, so do check back.